jgpavez/Analyser/doc/using_git.md

 ### Correcting errors in your public remote repository

-Yes, git can do that too.
+Yes, Git can do that too.
 But beware, as you can guess, much trouble can be caused by rewriting history that others have already based their work on.
 Only do this, if you are sure that no one has yet pulled the commits you want to change.